tmobile/opensource/content/blog/posts/introducing-kardio.md

 Upcoming features…

 We initially started with a simple theme of just showing the list of services by status and then started adding many other features.
-We always wanted to take it back to the root of providing a simple page with for status of all services, this is a planned in Q4 2019.
+We always wanted to take it back to the root of providing a simple page with for status of all services, this is a planned in the future.
 Along with a new Home page, an export functionality of API dashboard services and Sharable links for service status are also planned.
 More details on these will be shared soon.
 PR’s, Contribution are welcome!

 *****

-*(Note: Kardio is open-sourced under the terms of the Apache 2.0 license and is released AS-IS WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND pursuant to Section 7 of the Apache 2.0 license.
-Refer to the
+*(Note: Kardio is open-sourced under the terms of the Apache 2.0 license and is released AS-IS WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND pursuant to Section 7 of the Apache 2.0 license.)*
-[readme.txt])*

 Please check more on Kardio @ [GitHub](https://github.com/tmobile/kardio).